SoftUni-Internal/interactive-content/EN/05-Flexbox/03-flexbox-properties-for-children.md

 [stream language="EN" videoId="431763581" default /]
 [/video-vimeo]

-* `order: 1;` - The order is relative to the flexbox item's siblings.
+* `order: 1;` - The order is relative to the flexbox item's siblings

 The final order is defined when all individual flexbox items order values are taken into account;